 These methods are your allies in the struggle to achieve legal compliance.
 However, you don’t have to do the work by yourself.
-Some vendors, like Piwik PRO, provide automatic app analytics data anonymization and support implementation of all your security procedures.
+Some vendors, like Piwik PRO, provide automatic app analytics data anonymization and support the implementation of all your security procedures.

-All in all, with a holistic approach and an array of functionalities you can sleep sound knowing that you’re achieving top-level security.
+All in all, with a holistic approach and an array of functionalities, you can sleep sound knowing that you’re achieving top-level security.

 That’s why you need to consider solutions that take the burden off your shoulders and help you follow the letter of the law.
 On-premises app analytics is a reliable partner in your compliance drive.
-Multinational enterprises go for this deployment because of the privacy regulations in force in countries they operate in.
+Multinational enterprises go for this deployment because of the privacy regulations in force in the countries they operate in.

 For instance, China and Russia only allow for storage of their citizens’ personally identifiable information within their respective borders.
 The same rule applies to the European Economic Area (including EU Member States plus Iceland, Liechtenstein, and Norway).

 It means that if you want to collect and process the data of these countries’ residents, you have to have a data center in each of these countries.
 In the case of certain European Union countries, it may be enough to have a server located within the EU’s borders.

 Finally and importantly, compliance with various privacy laws and regulations requires you to maintain control over data and its storage.
 That’s why it’s vital for you to find the right app analytics vendor.
 In the case of Piwik PRO, you have full ownership of data by design and know exactly where it’s located.

 Analytics demands precision.
 As your app analytics orchestrates your marketing strategy, you need to be sure it has all the instruments in line; in other words, you acquire accurate data.
 That is the key to good reporting.
 You need data that you can trust.
 Otherwise, you simply won’t get any benefit from it.